yongbingwang/risingwave/docs/streaming-overview.md

 ![streaming-architecture](./images/streaming-architecture.png)

-The overall architecture of Risingwave is depicted in the figure above.
+The overall architecture of RisingWave is depicted in the figure above.
 In this document, we mainly focus on the compute node side, and explains on how the streaming engine is designed on the compute node.

 ## Actor model